playitsafe/playitsafe.github.io/source/_posts/Implement-a-countdown-timer-in-React-Hooks.md

 From the requirement above we would know that the `TimerModal` will pop up and a first SMS has already been sent and the Timer button is disabled and start to count down.
 In this situation `useEffect` hook will be a perfect function to host the timer logic.

 ### `useEffect()` dependency list
-To listen to the change of the timer button and ensure timer works as we expected, we need to put two of the states(`seconds` and `isActive`) to the dependency list of `useEffect`.
+To listen to the change of the timer button and ensure timer works as we expected, we need to put two of the states(`seconds` and `isCounting`) to the dependency list of `useEffect`.

 ### Inside of the timer logic
 We achieve the expected result by updating the `seconds`(minus 1 in each call) inside a `setInterval` function.
-The initial seconds right after the Timer component is mounted is 59s, in the meanwhile, `setInterval` function inside `useEffect` hook will update seconds by deducting 1, and this will also trigger useEffect hook again and clear previous setInterval function and start a new session of `setInterval()` to minus seconds by 1 util it counts down to 1 second, which means the setInterval function is cleared and the countdown session status is reset to inactive(to set `isActive` to false and `seconds` set to initial time interval) and the button will be clickable.
+The initial seconds right after the Timer component is mounted is 59s, in the meanwhile, `setInterval` function inside `useEffect` hook will update seconds by deducting 1, and this will also trigger useEffect hook again and clear previous setInterval function and start a new session of `setInterval()` to minus seconds by 1 util it counts down to 1 second, which means the setInterval function is cleared and the countdown session status is reset to inactive(to set `isCounting` to false and `seconds` set to initial time interval) and the button will be clickable.

 After the button is clicked, the timer will be reset and a new cycle of the useEffect hook will start again.